yacy/yacy_search_server/docs/FocusedAutocrawlerProfiles.md

 continue through the same focused policy hooks.

 Frontier recovery is bounded by `limits.refillBatchSize` for each profile (10,000 URLs by default, configurable up to 100,000).
+The Canada example uses a 3,000-URL batch after production measurements showed the larger batch triggering repeated memory pauses.
 The queue target remains independent of this per-cycle batch limit.
 The scheduler checks heap headroom while admitting a batch and pauses YaCy's native local crawl when headroom is below `max(512 MiB, 25% of maximum heap)`.
 It resumes only after two healthy checks above `max(768 MiB, 35% of maximum heap)`.
 The pause applies to native